kimonides/Voltron/backend/README.md

 - This contains the backend.
 - PostgreSQL credentials are in .env.
+- The energy data used for the database was taken from ENTSO-E.

 # Directory Structure
 - /benchmarkResults contains the results of the benchmarking